Dortmund desperate to keep Bundesliga title race alive as Bayern arrive for Der Klassiker | Goal.com

 Incredibly, in the 23 league games since, Bayern Munich have the exact same record, losing just one and drawing two matches.
 Haaland has been brilliant, but Robert Lewandowski has been even better.
 He leads the top scorers chart with 27 goals and has even targeted Gerd Muller's single-season record of 40 goals.

-Flick says that comparisons between Lewandowski and Haaland might be a bit premature as Lewandowski has shown year in, year out that he is a world-class striker, but is still aware of the damage the young Norwegian can cause.
+Flick says that comparisons between Lewandowski and Haaland might be a bit premature as the Pole has shown year in, year out that he is a world-class striker, but is still aware of the damage the young Norwegian can cause.

 "It is his first season, so comparing him now is too early," Flick told reporters.
 "Robert has always been at a world-class level in recent years.
 But Haaland is a huge talent.